 This week I started my journey to effective management.
-I began the Foundation Leadership Programme.
+I began the Management Development Programme.

 It’s something I’ve wanted to be involved in for some time, but I was waiting for a new cohort to start at Bray Leino.
 Given that we offer this programme to our customers, I thought I had a pretty good idea of what to expect, having experienced some of the theories previously.
 I was wrong.